eharada/Data_Viz_Deception_Project/README.md

 Instead we should be focusing on the number of confirmed cases so that we can be more accurate.
 We should also split up the data by age groups of 20 years, as shown in the survey.
 Age could play a critical role to see if Zika is getting worse and it will allow us to take more specific actions.
 Rather than scaring everyone and not being able to have a call-to-action, we could see if those who are younger tend to be more vulnerable than those who are older and vice-versa.
 Additionally we want to shift our focus to the United States as that information would affect us closely.
 <br/><br/>

+## Project Key Items:
+Claim: The Zika virus is not getting worse as stated in the original data visualization
+Audience: Females in the mid-20s to late 30s who are worried about contracting the Zika virus and having birth complications
+Needs: To see evidence that the virus isn't getting out of hand and they have nothing to worry about
+Wants: The virus to subside in areas that they frequently visit or live in
+Fears: The Zika virus is getting worse over time

 ---------
 ## Project Progression: